PhantomLeii/banking-system/README.md

 ```shell
 git clone https://github.com/PhantomLeii/banking-system/
 ```
-2. Cd into the cloned repo, create a virtual environment and install the requirements in requirement.txt
+2. Cd into the cloned repo, create a virtual environment and install the requirements in requirements.txt
 ```shell
 cd banking-system